tarun1475/Alien-Invasion/README.md

 - We can have some strategy for placing aliens on the map rather than a random function.
 Like there can be a list of strategies which can be loaded while we are starting the simulation and aliens can optimize their invasion efficiently.

 - Rather than aliens fighting each other and kill, we can have some units of energy attached to each alien and they die according to the energy consumption.
-Energy consumption could be calculated by the distance travelled by an alien for the maximum flow in a network.
+Energy consumption could be calculated by the distance travelled by an alien and optimize the maximum flow in a network.